 Jonathan Lee (Accompanist) studied at the Junior Royal Academy of Music, in Stellenbosch (South Africa), and at Cambridge University.
 Whilst at Cambridge he read for a degree in music, was an organ scholar at Sidney Sussex College, and studied the organ with both Nicholas Kynaston and John Wellingham.
 Prior to Cambridge, he was assistant organist at the Diocesan College in Cape Town.
 Jonathan has been organist at Berkhamsted Parish Church since Advent 2002, and in 2016 year he accompanied the church choir in a private concert for HM The Queen a few weeks after her 90th birthday.

 Jonathan was for many years a music editor working for ABRSM, and has been responsible for several sets of the ubiquitous ABRSM piano exam anthologies.
-He also is active as a classical record producer, recently making records for Amici Voices, St Marylebone Parish Church Choir, the London Gay Men’s Chorus, Peterborough Cathedral Choir and the Beauregard Youth Choir, as well as making numerous sets of syllabus recordings for ABRSM.
-Jonathan is a peripatetic piano teacher at Berkhamsted School, where he is also school organist.
+He is a peripatetic piano teacher at Berkhamsted School, where he is also school organist.

 Sarah Moore (Flute) enjoys a busy performance schedule as an orchestral player and as a chamber musician, both on modern and period instruments.
-She performs with period instrument orchestras such as the Yorkshire Baroque Soloists, Newcastle Baroque, Leeds Baroque Orchestra and the Eighteenth-Century Sinfonia.
-Sarah also performs with Bellissime Chamber Ensemble, which specialises in performing music from country houses and she has recently been involved in recordings of J.S.
+She performs with period instrument orchestras such as the Yorkshire Baroque Soloists, Newcastle Baroque, Northern Baroque, Leeds Baroque and the Eighteenth-Century Sinfonia.
+Sarah also performs with Bellissime Chamber Ensemble, which specialises in performing music from country houses, and she has been involved in recordings of J.S.
 Bach’s St. John Passion, St. Matthew Passion and Mass in B minor with the Yorkshire Baroque Soloists, released on the Signum Classics label.

 Teaching forms an important part of her career.
-She teaches modern and baroque flute at the universities of York and Hull, and at Ampleforth College, and she leads seminars, master-classes and workshops for undergraduates at the universities of York and Hull.
+She has taught modern and baroque flute at the universities of York and Hull, and at Ampleforth College, and she has led seminars, master-classes and workshops for undergraduates at the universities of York and Hull.